-$[\ldots]$ do not write function that may take time to complete without using Lwt $[\ldots]$
+[...] do not write function that may take time to complete without using Lwt [...]

 The goal of this paper is to design a static analysis, called reactivity analysis, to statically remedy this problem of absence of cooperation points.
 The analysis checks that the programmer does not forget to cooperate with the scheduler.
 Our work is applied to the ReactiveML language [19], which is an extension of ML with a synchronous model of concurrency [6] (Section 2).
-However, we believe that our approach is generic enough to be applied to other models of concurrency (Section 6).
+However, we believe that our approach is generic enough to be applied to other models of concurrency (Section 6.5).
 The contributions of this paper are the following:

 - A reactivity analysis based on a type-and-effect system [18] in Section 4.
 The computed effects are called behaviors [3] and are introduced in Section 3.
-They represent the temporal behaviors of processes by abstracting away values but keeping part of the structure of the program and are used to check if processes cooperate or not. - A novel approach to subeffecting [23], that is, subtyping on effects, based on row polymorphism [26] in Section 4.4.
+They represent the temporal behaviors of processes by abstracting away values but keeping part of the structure of the program and are used to check if processes cooperate or not.
+Exposing concurrency in the language makes it possible to express the analysis easily, which would not have been the case if concurrency had been implemented as a library. - A novel approach to subeffecting [23], that is, subtyping on effects, based on row polymorphism [26] in Section 4.4.
 It allows to build a conservative extension of the existing type system with little overhead. - A proof of the soundness of the analysis (Section 4.5): a well-typed program with reactive effects is reactive.

 The paper ends with some examples (Section 5), discussion (Section 6) and related work (Section 7).
-The work presented here is implemented in the ReactiveML compiler4 and it has already helped detecting many reactivity bugs.
-An extended version of the paper, the implementation, the source code of the examples and an online toplevel are available at http://reactiveml.org/sas14.
+The work presented here is implemented in the ReactiveML compiler and it has already helped detecting many reactivity bugs.
+The implementation, the source code of the examples and an online toplevel are available at http://reactiveml.org/sas14.